Cruising to Princess Louisa Inlet

 Day 1

-The best route to take after leaving Comox Harbour is to cross the Bar and head to the north end of Texada Island.
-Cruise down the inside of Texada and marvel at the rock quarries, left from more than a century of lead, zinc, gold and silver mining.
+The best route to take after leaving Comox harbour, it to cross the bar and head to the north end of Texada Island.
+Cruise down the inside of Texada and marvel at the detritus of over a century of lead, zinc, gold, and silver mining across the shores of Texada.

 Day 2

-The first task of the day is to check the tide tables (several times) to make sure you arrive at Malibu Rapids at slack tide.
-Malibu marks the entrance to Princess Louisa and is tricky with narrow access and a dog’s leg to boot.
-You can only transit at slack tide.
+By now, you will have checked the tide tables many times to make sure you arrive at Malibu Rapids at slack tide.
+Malibu marks the entrance to Princess Louisa and is a tricky piece of water.
+Very narrow and dog’s leg to boot, you can only transit at slack.
 Make sure you declare your intention via channel 16 on VHF to warn other boaters of your presence.
-Your journey today is close to 45 NM and the inlet is 2.5 km wide at times and over 180 metres deep.
-The wind is a consideration, as the inlet tends to funnel winds down toward the open sea.
+Your journey today is close to 45 NM and the inlet is sometimes 2.5 km wide and over 600 metres deep.
+Wind is a consideration, as the inlet tends to funnel winds down toward the open sea.

 Day 3

-We suggest that you spend today enjoying the majesty of this location.
-A vigorous hike takes you up to Trappies Cabin or you can dinghy around the inlet and visit the Christian teen camp at Malibu.
-This resort was established for the Hollywood elite in the ’30s and ’40s.
-It hosted all the big names of film and entertainment.
-It was derelict for several years until it was taken over by the Young Life Christian Organization as a teen camp.
+Today is a day to enjoy the majesty of this spot.
+A strenuous hike will take you up to Trapper’s Cabin, or you can dinghy around the inlet and visit the teen camp at Malibu.
+This was a resort that was established for the elite of Hollywood in the 30’s and 40’s was host to all the big names of film and entertainment.
+It was derelict for several years until it was taken over by Young Life Christian Organization and is run as a teen camp now.

 Day 4

-Check tides and plan accordingly so you meet slack tide at Malibu and head back down Jervis Inlet.
-Your destination for today is the island group at the mouth of Jervis Inlet.
-Ballet Bay is a good anchorage and there are many others to choose from in the multitude of islands in this area.
-Or consider Pender Harbour with its myriad of marinas
+Plan accordingly to meet slack at Malibu and head back down Jervis inlet, your destination being the island group at the mouth of Jervis inlet.
+Ballet Bay is a good anchorage and there are many others in the multitude of islands located here.

-or the public wharf at Madeira Park.
-It’s only a short walk to several coffee bars, grocery and liquor stores.
-There are some great short hikes to discover too.
+You could also consider Pender Harbour with its myriad marinas or the public wharf at Madeira Park, which is a short walk from several coffee bars, an IGA, liquor store and some great short hikes.

 Day 5